Tingling or Radiating Pain to Your Toes While Walking?

 This is an insert that is specific for your particular foot shape, this is a prescription for you.
 No one else can put this in their shoe.
 Consider it similar to a pair of glasses.
 It’s an accessory, but a necessary accessory.
 Many people after wearing their custom insert can no longer walk comfortable without it.
 It’s addictive!

 Generally you want to change them about once a year as our feet change, with children, dependent on how fast they grow, maybe every 6 months.
 We conduct a comprehensive gait scan analysis at your visit.

 It’s essentially a study of the way you walk.
 It can also tell us if you have one limb longer or shorter than the other.

-I also offer an over-the-counter insert, called Powersteps (different from what is sold in stores) to those who may not need a custom insert.
+I also offer over-the-counter inserts, called Footsteps and semi-custom orthotics to those who may not need a custom insert.
 Don’t waste your money at the big chain retailers, these can only be ordered by medical clinicians.